psrenergy/IARA.jl/docs/src/bidding_formats.md

 ### Independent bids:

-`independent_bids` have both quantities and prices varying per [subperiod](key_features.md#glossary), as decisions are indeed individualized per subperiod.
+Independent bids have both quantities and prices varying per [subperiod](key_features.md#glossary), as decisions are indeed individualized per subperiod.
 Independent bids can be parameterized using the following syntax: `link_time_series_to_file(db,"BiddingGroup"; quantity_offer = "q", price_offer = "p")`, where `"q"` and `"p"` are the names of the CSV files containing the time series data for the quantity and price offers, respectively.
 The expected structure of these files is shown in the following tables:

 #### Price offer